 According to Rundgren, the chord progression for "Hello It's Me" were lifted directly from the intro of jazz organist Jimmy Smith's rendition of "When Johnny Comes Marching Home."

 , to be his big hit, even going as far as to say so in the liner notes rather tongue-in-cheek.
 However, his re-recording of "Hello It's Me" eclipsed it on the charts - "I Saw The Light" stalled at #16.
 Both songs displayed his newfound admiration (and subsequent imitation) of Carole King following her Tapestry

-"Hello It's Me" was a very slow-moving hit; the Something/Anything? album was released in February 1972, and it only became a hit when radio stations started playing it over a year later and the song was subsequently released as a single.
-It didn't hit the Top 40 until November 1973, and by then, Rundgren's psychedelic album A Wizard, a True Star had been out for eight months.
-That album was a completely different sound, and Rundgren was in a completely different mindset.
-The record company didn't put any singles out from Wizard for fear of alienating Rundgren's fans, and Todd had a hard time performing the sudden hit that was now five years old.
-One of his more bizarre moments came when he performed the song on The Midnight Special wearing what looked like something from David Bowie's closet.
-Rundgren's girlfriend Bebe Buell called it his "Man-Eating Peacock outfit."
+album was released in February 1972, and it only became a hit when radio stations started playing it over a year later and the song was subsequently released as a single.
+It didn't hit the Top 40 until November 1973, and by then, Rundgren's psychedelic album A Wizard, a True Star

 .
 The gang sings this in the car on the way to a Todd Rundgren concert.
 This clip also appears on the last episode of the show.

 Jim - Melbourne, FL

 The 1968 version of this song by The Nazz was originally relegated to the B-side of another single, "Open My Eyes."
 Ron Robin told us how the single got flipped.
 Says Ron: "How 'Hello It's Me' by Nazz became a 'sort of' hit nationally was quite an accident.
 I was the music director/DJ at WMEX in Boston when a record promoter came by to tell me about this new group...
 Nazz.
 He was promoting 'Open My Eyes,' a terrific hard driving rocker.
 I loved it.
 At home I accidentally played the flip side of the record and heard 'Hello It's Me.'
 It blew me away.
 I just had to add it to our playlist at the station.
 After a few weeks it made it to our top 5.
 We were the only station in the country playing it!
 Several months later other stations across the country started playing it.
 Several years later Todd records it in his new style without Nazz and of course without Nazz lead singer Stewkey."

 What is it about this song that has such lasting appeal?
 Kasim Sulton, who played bass in Rundgren's band Utopia, told us that there is something special about Todd's songwriting.
 "It's so difficult to write a good lyric, a lyric that people turn their heads and say, 'I know what you're talking about, I know how you feel, I know what you mean.
 I know what he's saying there,'" Kasim told us

 Structurally, this isn't typical of hit songs: the title appears just once (the opening line), and there's no real chorus, just two repetitions of the bridge ("It's important to me...").
 It is, however, typical of Rundgren's atypical songwriting - he rarely follows conventional form.

 , he called this "a selfish song."
 Said Rundgren, "It's me, me, me - it's all about me.
 I'm in charge, and all this other stuff."